TeamHG-Memex/eli5/docs/source/_notebooks/keras-text-classifiers.rst

-That's unexpected.
+That’s unexpected.
 The input seems to have nothing that makes the predicted score *go up*.
 (See the next section for an explanation.)

-Let's try a custom input
+Let’s try a custom input

 .. code:: ipython3